HobbyFoamer/hf-foam-4.0/README.md

 # Installation
-Just merge src and applications directories to $FOAM_INST_DIR/foam-extend-4.0 and then rebuild fe40.
+Just merge src, applications and tutorials directories to $FOAM_INST_DIR/foam-extend-4.0 and then rebuild fe40.

 # Additional Codes